-- Quality in services offered on PPH has increased a lot, so more established Sellers deserve a higher CERT level.
-To achieve this, we applied CERT levels in a relative fashion among Sellers, which, we believe, makes it fairer and more competitive for you.
+- Quality in services offered on PPH has increased a lot, so more established freelancers deserve a higher CERT level.
+To achieve this, we applied CERT levels in a relative fashion among freelancers, which, we believe, makes it fairer and more competitive for you.
 This means that the top 0.5% of you get assigned the TOP level badge, the next 5% get Level 5, the next 10% level 4 and so on.

 - We did some minor changes in the algorithm to keep it up to date.